 Hyestart’s # 1 aim is to promote the genuine democratization of Armenia and its neighbors, including the rule of law, free and fair elections, and human rights, with a special focus on:

-The rights of ethnic, linguistic, gender, religious, and sexual minorities (LGBTI);
+The rights of ethnic, linguistic, gender, religious, sexual (LGBTI) and other minorities (vulnerable populations);

 Artistic freedoms and freedom of expression: freedom to write, freedom to publish, freedom to create and related rights.

 Hyestart is also committed to supporting human rights in the Diaspora where conservatism is sometimes as developed as in Armenia.
 The survival of Western Armenian is also an important issue.

 Finally, Hyestat is interested in other human rights within its mission, for example the right to free and fair elections (art.
 21 UDHR) or emerging rights such as cultural rights or the right to the truth.

 Hyestart’s # 2 aim is to support socially-challenging and politically-meaningful (i.e. which concerns the citizen) contemporary artistic creation in Armenia and the region, emphasizing visual arts and literature.

 The activities Hyestart leads to support its aims: